ncatlab/nlab-content/pages/18284.md

 In particular it shows that [[CW-complexes are paracompact Hausdorff spaces|CW-complexes are normal spaces]] (theorem \ref{CWComplexesAreNormal} below).

 A basic technique is the exploitation of the Tietze extension condition which characterizes normal spaces.
-A similar technique involving an extension condition may be used to prove a set of wholly parallel set of results for [[paracompact spaces]]; see [[colimits of paracompact spaces]].
+Similar techniques may be used to prove a parallel set of results for [[paracompact spaces]]; see [[colimits of paracompact spaces]].

 ## Basic results